 York offers a wide range of courses in many different academic areas.
-Families should create a four- year plan to map out a course of study that includes students' favorite areas of interest and meets all graduation requirements.
+Families should create a four-year plan to map out a course of study that includes students' favorite areas of interest and meets all graduation requirements.
 Then, each year, students can reevaluate this plan and make adjustments as their interests develop.
 Visit the Academic Boosters' web page for a sample planning template.

 York offers courses that provide students with opportunities to explore and discover interesting new fields.
-Many courses are in core areas like English, Math, Science, and Social Studies but students should also consider Art, Business, Family and Consumer Sciences, Industrial Tech, Performing Arts and World Languages.
+Many courses are in core areas like English, Math, Science, and Social Studies-and students might also consider Art, Business, Family and Consumer Sciences, Industrial Tech, Performing Arts and World Languages.
 Encouraging your student to try out an interest or pursue a passion each year at York is well worth it.
 Students benefit from balanced schedules that include hands-on courses.
 Some students may need to take summer school courses in order to fit in classes.
-Keep track of requirements, review the course guide, and update the four-year plan with your student each January, when registration opens up for the following year.
+Keep track of requirements, review the course guide in starting in October/November, and update the four-year plan with your student each November, when course selection for grades 9-11 begins for the following school year (8th graders will select courses in January).
+Note that this timeline for course selection is new for 2018-19.